overture-stack/lyric/.dev/tech-debt.md

 standalone: yes
 context: Each config area validates its own env vars lazily (e.g. `getRequiredConfig` throws on use).
 There is no startup pass that validates all required vars before connections are attempted.
 A schema-based approach (e.g. `zod` on `process.env`) would surface all missing/malformed vars at once on startup and produce a single readable error. `KAFKA_BROKERS`, `KAFKA_TOPIC`, `KAFKA_CLIENT_ID` follow the same lazy pattern.

-### Kafka publish tracking: no unit tests for `createPublishTracker`
-standalone: no
-context: `packages/data-provider/src/external/kafkaPublishTracker.ts` has no tests.
-The function is a single drizzle `update` call - a unit test would require mocking the drizzle query builder chain, which is awkward.
-An integration test against a real DB (testcontainers pattern already used in the project) would be more valuable and honest.

 ### Kafka: failed-publish recovery path not documented
 standalone: yes
-context: When `producer.send` fails after all kafkajs retries, the submission is `COMMITTED` with `published_at = NULL`.
+context: When `producer.send` fails after all kafkajs retries, the commit is complete but the records were never sent to the topic.
 No automated recovery exists.
 Operators can trigger a full Maestro re-index via the existing pull-based sync (`MAESTRO_REPOSITORIES_0_BASE_URL`), but there is no runbook entry for this.
 Document in `.dev/docs/kafka/` once that directory structure is created.
 The selective republish endpoint (roadmap) would also address this.

+### Server logger not passed into AppConfig
+standalone: yes
+context: `server.ts` creates a logger with `getLogger()` and `buildAppConfig()` creates a second one internally from `LoggerConfig`.
+The lyric provider should use the server's logger instance rather than constructing its own.
+Requires either `AppConfig` to accept a `Logger` instance (not just `LoggerConfig`), or a way to inject it post-construction.
+Flagged by Jon in PR #208.

 ### Base image has known high vulnerability
 standalone: yes